mossystones/mossystones.github.io/_pages/repositories.md

     </div>
 </div>
 <div class="caption">
-    I was attempting to draw all the Ascension moments most of them looked pretty crap, Saint's one however was decent.
+    I was attempting to draw all the Ascension moments most of them looked pretty bad, Saint's one however was decent.
 </div>

 <div class="row">